Herring-UGAECSE-2920/Class-Instructions/README.md

 ### Calibration Mode

-There are two calibrate mechanisms: Auto Calibrate and Paper Pen Position Calibrate,
+There are two calibrate mechanisms: Auto Calibrate and Pen Position Calibrate,

 Auto Calibrate determines the mechanical limits of the plotter using X and Y endstop limit switch inputs.
 You will use this information to calculate the opposite mechanical endpoints of the plotter.
-Make sure to use a safety factor for the mechanical endpoints once found (1/2-1 inch is good).
+Make sure to use a safety factor for the mechanical endpoints once found (25 mm is good).

-Paper Pen Position Calibrate determines the fixed paper home position which is used as a reference for valid paper x/y cooridinates.
-In general if your plotter attempts to draw past the paper, this calibration must stop this from happening.
+Pen Position Calibrate determines the fixed paper home position which is used as a reference for the "home" position on the paper, meaning the bottom right corner of the page, as described below.
+With a fixed paper size, this "home" position will provide you with the information required to calibrate your Math Mode and G-Code mode properly.

-Before beginning the Math Mode, you should implement the auto-calibration feature and the Paper Pen Position required for determining the plotter and paper limits.
+Before beginning the Math Mode, you should implement the auto-calibration feature and the Pen Position required for determining the plotter and paper limits.

 A letter sized sheet of paper (8.5” x 11”) will be placed on the dotted lines on the plotter platform.
 You will assume 25mm margins on each side of the page.
 The origin or "home" position for your Math Mode and G-Code Mode will be the bottom-right corner of the page (see photo below) with 25mm (1 inch) from either side of the page.
-Use the Paper Pen Position Calibrate to "set" this position for your code.
-Once you have this point, you can calculte the three other edgepoints and the center of the paper for your drawing.
+Use the Pen Position Calibrate to "set" this position for your code.
+Once you have this point, you can calculate the three other edge points and the center of the paper for your drawing.

 The Y-axis endstop should already be very close to the 25mm limit without additional adjustment.
 The 8.5" x 11" paper will be lined up with the upper left hand side of the silk screening on the base of the plotter, as seen below: